BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **Example 07 - SPIFFS file system and delays**

 Example shows how to access files on SPIFFS and/or perform delays properly in a multi-threaded environment.
 Why are those two connected?
 The issue is well described in https://www.esp32.com/viewtopic.php?t=7876: "vTaskDelay() cannot be called whilst the scheduler is disabled (i.e. in between calls of vTaskSuspendAll() and vTaskResumeAll()).
-The assertion failure you see is vTaskDelay() checking if it was called whilst the scheduler is disabled."
+The assertion failure is caused by vTaskDelay() checking if it was called whilst the scheduler is disabled."
 Some SPIFFS functions internally call vTaskSuspendAll() hence no other thread should call delay()  (which internally calls vTaskDelay()) since we cannot predict if this would happen while the scheduler is disabled.

 Esp32_web_ftp_telnet_server_template introduces a SPIFFSsemaphore mutex that prevents going into delay() and SPIFSS functions simultaneously from different threads.
 Calling a delay() function is not thread safe (when used together with SPIFFS) and would crash ESP32 occasionally.
 Use SPIFFSsafeDelay() instead.